mphuxd/Phonebook/README.md

   invalid number format

-The program outputs the contents of the phonebook (list1-8.out).
+If the input files are formatted correctly, the program outputs the contents of the phonebook in the list1-8.out files.

 The test files (t1-8.txt) are compared with the list1-8.out files to ensure the output is correct.